 Are there any organizational procedures set in place by a Project Management Office for creating and updating your schedule?

 Who needs to approve the schedule and who needs a copy?
-Who are the stakeholders
+Who are the stakeholders involved?

 Answering these five questions will greatly inform your project schedule.
 You’ll use the information you collect to move into step 2.